kavia-common/recipeshare-platform-225185-225215/flavorfolio_frontend/README.md

 ## Troubleshooting

-- CORS errors: enable CORS on backend for http://localhost:3000
+- CORS errors:
+  - Allow `REACT_APP_FRONTEND_URL` in backend CORS config
+  - Use full, correct protocol (http vs https) and ports
-- 400 on create/edit: ensure all fields are valid; if backend requires image, upload a file or provide `imageUrl`
+- 400 on create/edit:
+  - Ensure all fields are valid; if backend requires image, upload a file or provide `imageUrl`
-- Missing auth token: confirm Supabase env variables and that you are signed in
+- Missing auth token:
+  - Confirm Supabase env variables and that you are signed in
+- Wrong API base:
+  - Verify `REACT_APP_BACKEND_URL` and reload dev server if .env changed

 ## Scripts